-A traditional active credentialed scan, also known as an authenticated scan, provides a deeper insight than a non-credentialed scan.
+A credentialed network scan, also known as an authenticated scan, provides a deeper insight than a non-credentialed scan.
 The scan uses credentials to log into systems and applications and can provide a definitive list of required patches and misconfigurations.